mosscoder/mpg_ecology_tools/README.md

 of the map with your cursor and the underlying cluster will be highlighted in red.
 Note that clusters and points are colored such that similar colors correspond to similar environmental conditions.
-Also note that you can reveal the ID of any point by hovering your cursor over it.
+Also note that you can reveal the ID of any grid point by hovering your cursor over it.

 ### Inspect cluster conditions